PoJosh/PoJosh/README.md

 - 👋 Hi, I’m @PoJosh
-- 👀 I’m interested in web development and mobile app development.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning HTML, Python, and JavaScript.
 Self taught so far.
 - 💞️ I’m looking forward to collaborate anywhere, as long as I can get the opportunity of learning about frameworks and coding work environment from first hand.
 - 📫 How to reach me: